Social media strategy

 Need help?
 Talk with our team.

-- Share before-and-after stories in a single post.
+- Share before-and-after stories in one post or ad sequence.

-- Use short client quotes as carousel slides.
+- Use short client quotes as carousel slides or retargeting creative.

 If you want a managed plan, request a consult.

-Content only drives revenue when the next step is clear.
-Keep CTAs simple, match landing pages to social posts, and make the contact flow fast.
+Social only drives revenue when the next step is obvious and friction stays low.
+Keep CTAs simple, match landing pages to the promise in the post or ad, and make follow-up fast once someone raises a hand.

-- Use matching visuals between posts and landing pages.
+- Use matching visuals and language between posts, ads, and landing pages.

 - Retarget visitors who clicked but did not convert.